dxc-technology/ThreatDeck/README.md

 #### Instructions

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop) 🐳
-2. Clone this repoistory to your local machine ⬇
+2. Clone this repository to your local machine ⬇
 3. Open a terminal 💻
 4. `cd` into the cloned directory. 📁
 5. Build the docker image by running `docker build --tag threatdeck .`, grab a coffee, this can take five minutes ☕